monsoon-load-testing/monsoon/README.md

 - type `monsoon deploy` to deploy the infrastructure.

-- `monsoon start` will prompt you to select the test directory that contains the test you want `Monsoon` to run.
+- `monsoon start` will prompt you to select the test directory that contains the test you want Monsoon to run.

 - type `monsoon weather-channel` to start the local server that serves the results dashboard.
 To view this dashboard, visit localhost:5000.

 ### Removing Monsoon

-To remove `Monsoon` infrastructure from AWS, run `monsoon teardown`.
+To remove your Monsoon infrastructure from AWS, run `monsoon teardown`.

-To remove `Monsoon` global directory, run `monsoon destroy`.
-Be sure to run `monsoon teardown` first or else the `monsoon teardown` cannot use your AWS credentials to tear down the infrastructure.
+To remove the Monsoon global directory, run `monsoon destroy`.
+Be sure to run `monsoon teardown` first -- otherwise the `monsoon teardown` command cannot use your AWS credentials to tear down the infrastructure.

-To uninstall / remove the `Monsoon` cli tool, run `npm uninstall -g monsoon-load-testing`.
+To uninstall / remove the Monsoon CLI tool, run `npm uninstall -g monsoon-load-testing`.

 <!-- gettingstartedstop -->